1. What are they and what are they used for?

 2. Select the mailbox to which you want to assign the services.

-3. Select Services and expand the information of the specific mailbox so that you can better visualize the services and the different filters.
+3. Select Services and expand the information for the specific mailbox so you can better visualize the services and different filters.

 4. Search for the service by title.